ahoymarcus/nextjs-myjs-tech-blog/articles/concepts-of-risk-management-2022-04-03.md

 2. The amount of impact or damage it can cause.

+`A successful risk assessment program must meet legal, contractual, internal, social and ethical goals, as well as monitor new technology-related regulations.
+By focusing attention on risk and committing the necessary resources to control and mitigate risk, a business will protect itself from uncertainty, reduce costs and increase the likelihood of business continuity and success.` [IBM](https://www.ibm.com/topics/risk-management)

 This subject is so important to enterprises that many standards and frameworks define Risk Management in their processes:

 ###### ISO 31000